 How does the difference between ascending and descending order connect to competition mathematics?

-Both directions appear in Class 1 competition problems, arranging sets of numbers, completing sequences in a specified direction, and identifying whether a given sequence is correctly ordered.
+Both directions appear in Class 1 competition problems: arranging sets of numbers, completing sequences in a specified direction, and identifying whether a given sequence is correctly ordered.
 Children who have a clear, automatic understanding of the difference approach these problems immediately and confidently.
 The IMO syllabus for class 1 covers all number topics assessed at this level.

 Conclusion